LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects CE by Beaver

 GEGL effects CE is a GEGL Gimp plugin that does layer effects in Gimp.
 It may not be non-destructive yet but you can make presets and get live preview updates of your favorite text styles.
 GEGL Effects CE ships with and requires two bonus filters, and one hidden operation.
-You will find that gegl:bevel and gegl:innerglow are more useful on their own as they have more options in stand alone.
+You will find that gegl:bevelbump and gegl:innerglow are more useful on their own as they have more options in stand alone.

 ## Instructions